Apply to SCC

 Q. Who is a New Member?

-A. Our New Member class is made up of 48 students.
-New Members that are accepted into Senate go through Orientation Week, where they learn about the structure of Senate, committee initiatives, and get to know other New Members and committee chairs.
+A. Our New Member class is made up of up to 48 students.
+New Members that are accepted into Senate attend New Member Meetings, where they learn about the structure of Senate, committee initiatives, and get to know other New Members and committee chairs.
 New Members will then be placed on 1 of 8 committees based on interests and will work year-long with the committee on different initiatives that benefit the student body.
-To learn more about the committees and the New Member program, take a look at the informational pamphlet and the info session powerpoint linked above!
-After orientation week, new members are referred to as members or incoming members.
+New Members also will have a project that they will complete in groups with the guidance of others in Senate.

 Q. Do I have to choose a committee before I apply?